I Quit Instagram For My Business, So You Can Too

 I quit Instagram and why you can too

 The questions in this article could work for any social media platform you’re on.
-It’s important to apply this critical thinking to any tool you use because that’s what social media is, a tool.
+It’s important to apply this critical thinking to any tool you use because after all, that’s what social media is, a tool.

 Here’s the thing, if you hate being on Instagram.
 If it gives you anxiety, absorbs your time, isn’t giving you anything in return or you truly hate it.
 Then, you simply shouldn’t be on it and that’s okay.